Lagos to London: Critical reception

 The mixtape received generally positive reviews from music critics.
-Oris Aigbokhaevbolo of Music in Africa highlighted Mr Eazi's versatility in Lagos to London, stating that "you might think of most Mr Eazi's good songs as inspired by Ghana; but his commercial instincts are entirely Nigerian."
-While the mixtape mirrors the structure of Accra to Lagos, the 'Lagos' section is weaker compared to the 'London' one, featuring standout tracks like 'Surrender' and 'Suffer Head'.
-Aigbokhaevbolo acknowledges Mr Eazi's success in blending Ghanaian, Nigerian, and London influences, making him a unique and commercially savvy artist.
+Oris Aigbokhaevbolo of Music in Africa praised Mr Eazi's versatility in Lagos to London, stating that "you might think of most Mr Eazi's good songs as inspired by Ghana; but his commercial instincts are entirely Nigerian."
+While the mixtape mirrors the structure of Accra to Lagos, he found the Lagos section is weaker compared to the London one.
+Aigbokhaevbolo acknowledged Mr Eazi's success in blending Ghanaian, Nigerian, and London influences, making him a unique and commercially savvy artist.